Articles by City & Category

-9/11 Memorial & Museum: What You Need to Know Before You Visit
+9/11 Memorial & Museum: Things You Should Know Before Visiting Ground Zero

 As humans, we experience emotion on a vast spectrum.
 Sometimes our feelings can be described in simple words: joy, love, pain, or sorrow.
 Other times, it seems as if there's not one word in any language that could come close to describing how we feel.

 On September 11, 2001, most of America stopped in its tracks.
 The shocking events that took place on that tragic day pulled Americans—and much of the rest of the world—away from their busy lives to feel waves of complex emotion.
 Many years later, the day brings the country together in a reflective moment of silence.
 September 11 is a day that should never, and will never, be forgotten.

 The 9/11 Memorial and Museum is a tribute to the men, women, and children who lost their lives during the attacks on September 11, 2001, and February 26th, 1993.
 It is a physical reminder to ensure future generations understand what happened.
 The memorial consists of sunken twin pools set within the very foundations of the Twin Towers.
 The names of every person killed in the attacks are inscribed in bronze, and form the tops of the walls that encase each pool.
 A peaceful waterfall cascades down all four sides of the pools.
 The memorial has been described as deeply moving, gripping, and peaceful.